 Remember, applying too much lube to your chains can cause a build up of stickiness and grime and cause your chains to shift.
 It’s worth giving your chain a clean every so often with dish soap and a toothbrush to help it move more smoothly.

-If you’ve ever had to remove your wheel to find or patch up a puncture, one way to know you’ve put it back on a little off centre is because you’ll feel it rubbing up against the brake pad.
+If you’ve ever had to remove your bike wheels to find or patch up a puncture, one way to know you’ve put it back on a little off centre is because you’ll feel it rubbing up against the brake pad.

 If you slid the skewer all the way out to remove your wheel, you might have dropped one of the two skewer springs – which help keep your wheel centered – or reinstalled them backwards.
 Check to make sure the narrow side of the spring is next to your hub, which should keep it centrally aligned.